The 10 Best Places to Visit in Montana

 Completed in 1932, The Going-to-the-Sun Road is a 50-mile highway that cuts across Glacier National Park from east to west, crossing through almost every type of environment the park has to offer.
 The path takes travelers past ancient glacial lakes, expansive alpine tundra, and through deep evergreen forests.
 At Logan’s Pass, at an elevation of 6,646 feet, travelers cross the Continental Divide.
 The road was specifically designed to blend flawlessly into its wild surroundings, and it provides a spectacular way to see a large portion of the park in a relatively short amount of time.

-Adventurers who want to maximize their enjoyment of The Going-to-the-Sun Road may want to visit between June and late Fall.
+Adventurers who want to maximize their enjoyment of The Going-to-the-Sun Road, you’ll want to visit between June and late fall.
 Portions of the highway are open year-round, but not all of it—the alpine portion is typically cleared of snow at some point in June or early July, and usually closes again in mid-October, depending on weather conditions.
-Austin Adventures trips visit Glacier NP from June to August, maximizing opportunities for ideal conditions.
+The best time to visit Glacier National Park and Going-to-the-Sun Road is June to August, when ideal conditions far more likely.

 9. Big Sky